-The Adaklu District is located on Longitudes 06°41'1"N and 6.68361°N and Latitudes 00°20'1"E and 0.33361°E. It is characterized by hills, mountains, lowland and generally rather undulating landscape.
+The Adaklu District is located on Longitudes 06°41'1''N and 6.68361°N and Latitudes 00°20'1''E and 0.33361°E. It is characterized by hills, mountains, lowland and generally rather undulating landscape.
 The very high areas rise to heights of 305 metres above sea level with the Adaklu Mountain featuring prominently.
 They are dominated by rivers like Awator, Tordze, Todzoto, Dawa, Kalakpa and other streamlets like Kpoduekpodue, and Anfoe.
 Mean monthly temperature ranges between 22°C and 32°C. The rainfall pattern is characterized by two rainy seasons.
 The major season starts from mid-March to July while the minor from August to November.
 The mean annual rainfall of the District ranges between 20.1mm and 192mm and peaks in June.
 Savannah woodland is the major vegetation cover in the District.
 However, few areas, mostly Adaklu-Aboadi and the river banks of Kalakpa and Awator have semi-deciduous forest.
 There are also strands of Borassus sp.
 (Agorti) used mainly for construction works as well as local beehives by honey producers (observed during this study).

-Ho West District Ho West District is located between latitudes 6.33° 32" N and 6.93° G3" N and longitudes 0.170 45" E and 0.530 39" E. with a land area of 1,002.79 square kilometres.
-Annual mean temperature range is from 16.5°C to 1,002.79 square kilometres.
-Annual mean temperature states and dominated 37.8°C. The major rainy season is from March to June while the minor is from 37.8°C. The major rainy season is from March to June while the minor is from 1,002 to November.
+Ho West District

+Ho West District is located between latitudes 6.33° 32" N and 6.93° 63" N and longitudes 0.170 45" E and 0.530 39" E. with a land area of 1,002.79 square kilometres.
+Annual mean temperature range is from 16.5°C to 37.8°C. The major rainy season is from March to June while the minor is from July to November.
 The general drainage pattern is southwards and dominated by rivers like Tsawe (Alabo) and Kalakpa, which eventually flow into the lower Volta or Avu Lagoon.
 Mean annual rainfall is between 120.1mm and 192mm which in June.
-The main vegetation zones include the moist semi-106 deciduous forest which mostly covers the hills in the District and savannah woodland.
+The main vegetation zones include the moist semi-